 - Accidents caused by drivers or riders who are not exercising due care and attention at all times

-- Accidents caused by drivers or riders because they are not wearing prescription glasses when their license requires them to
+- Accidents caused by drivers or riders because they are not wearing prescription glasses when their license requires them to.

 Fatal motorbike accident claims could be made against a road user if they are speeding or racing.
 This would generally fit under the negligence heading, but it is worth mentioning in its own right.

 Some groups of road users, such as young motorcycle riders and car drivers, are known to be a risk when it comes to speeding and dangerous driving.
 Therefore, insurance premiums for these people are higher.
 A motorcycle rider who is killed while racing other motorcyclists would generally not valid grounds to claim compensation.
 However, a motorcyclist who is killed in an accident caused by a third party who was speeding could possibly have a valid claim against the responsible party.
-To learn more, please speak to one of our advisers.

 When a person is killed on a crashed motorbike, if the accident was caused by a distracted driver, then a claim may be possible.
 Examples of these kinds of accidents would include: